Adhesive Manufacturing Company

 A packaging plant was established in 1976 in Englewood New Jersey and in 1977 production switched from Florida to Bridgewater (NJ).
 This involved massive investment in new equipment for producing both anaerobic and cyanoacrylate adhesives.

 ‘Permabond’ was the name chosen in 1978 for the consolidated groups of anaerobic and cyanoacrylate adhesives business in the US and UK.
-With the additional cyanoacrylate technology purchased from Eastman (US), Permabond was making inroads into the jewelry and machinery maintenance industries and also into automotive, electrical, medical and aerospace markets.
-Permabond’s development chemists were rapidly making a number of break-through products in cyanoacrylate chemistry with ultra high-speed, metal bonding and low-odour grades.
+With the additional cyanoacrylate technology purchased from Eastman (US), Permabond made inroads into the jewelry and machinery maintenance industries and into the automotive, electrical, medical, and aerospace markets.
+Permabond’s development chemists were rapidly making a number of breakthrough products in cyanoacrylate chemistry with ultra-high-speed, metal bonding, and low-odor grades.
 This same era saw the introduction of the first toughened cyanoacrylate, Permabond 737.
 Another key product innovation was Gaseal®, an anaerobic sealant used to seal leaking gas mains.
-New adhesive technologies quickly entered the arena – epoxies in 1979, two-part acrylic adhesives in the early 1980s and UV-curable adhesives in 1994.
+New adhesive technologies quickly entered the arena – epoxies in 1979, two-part acrylic adhesives in the early 1980s, and UV-curable adhesives in 1994.
 In 1996, chemical giant ICI took over National Starch & Chemical and its businesses, including Permabond.
 As is common with corporate giants, a change in executive leadership resulted in a decision to divest itself of the Permabond brand name and several product technologies along with other chemical companies.

 The Grossi’s continued investment in technology is fueling tremendous product line growth.
-The need for new adhesives and new adhesive technologies is the result of engineered designs for smaller and lighter devices using new materials from constantly evolving technologic advancements in plastics, alloys and innovative composites.
+The need for new adhesives and new adhesive technologies results from engineered designs for smaller and lighter devices using new materials from constantly evolving technological advancements in plastics, alloys, and innovative composites.
 Permabond works with design, process, and manufacturing engineers to identify and develop solutions from adhesive chemistries.